thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-We did a shutdown on SW1 interfaces - now SW2 has become layer 2 RSTP root and layer 3 HSRP primary:
+A `shutdown` on SW1 interfaces - now SW2 has become layer 2 RSTP root and layer 3 HSRP primary:

 <br>